-- Use nuclease-free labware (e.g., pipettes, pipette tips, reaction vials). - Wear gloves when performing the assay. - To avoid cross-contamination of samples and reagents, use fresh aerosol-preventive pipette tips. - To avoid carry-over contamination, transfer the required solutions for one experiment into a fresh tube rather than directly pipetting from stock solutions. - Physically separate the workplaces for DNA preparation, PCR setup and PCR to minimize the risk of carry-over contamination.
-Use a PCR-hood for all pipetting steps. - In order to avoid cross-contamination, close all capillaries that contain sample DNA and negative controls before pipetting positive controls.
+- Use nuclease-free labware (e.g., pipettes, pipette tips, reaction vials). - Wear gloves when performing the assay. - To avoid cross-contamination of samples and reagents, use fresh aerosol-preventive pipette tips. - To avoid carry-over contamination, transfer the required solutions for one experiment into a fresh tube, - rather than directly pipetting from stock solutions. - Do not touch the surface of the capillaries.
+Always wear gloves when handling the capillaries. - Physically separate the workplaces for DNA preparation, PCR setup, and PCR to minimize the risk of carry-over contamination.
+Use a PCR hood for all pipetting steps. - In order to avoid cross-contamination, close all capillaries that contain sample DNA and negative controls before pipetting positive controls.

-Note: Protect the GMO Gene Master Mix (vial 1, yellow cap) and the Reference Gene Master Mix (vial 2, green cap) from light.
+Note: Protect the GMO Gene Master Mix, (vial 1, yellow cap) and the Reference Gene Master Mix, (vial 2, green cap) from light.

-2.1.2 Additional Equipment and Reagents Required
+3.1.2 Additional Equipment and Reagents Required

-- Real-time PCR instruments with a FAM detection channel. - Real-time PCR compatible capillaries, tubes, strips or plates with optical cap or foil applicable for the PCR cycler used. - Standard benchtop microcentrifuge containing a rotor for 2.0 mL reaction tubes. - Standard swing bucket centrifuge containing a rotor for multiwell plates with suitable adaptors. - The LightCycler Carousel-Based System provides adapters that allow LightCycler Capillaries to be centrifuged in a standard microcentrifuge rotor. - or - LC Carousel Centrifuge 2.0 for use with the LightCycler 2.0 Sample Carousel (optional). - If you use a LightCycler Instrument version below 2.0 you need in addition the LC Carousel Centrifuge 2.0 Bucket 2.1. - To adapt the LightCycler 2.0 Sample Carousel to the former LC Carousel Centrifuge, you need the LC Carousel Centrifuge 2.0 Rotor Set. - Nuclease-free, aerosol-resistant pipette tips

-- Pipettes - Sterile reaction tubes for preparing PCR mixes and dilutions
+- Real-time PCR instruments with a FAM detection channel - Real-time PCR compatible tubes, strips or plates with optical cap or foil specific for the PCR cycler used - Standard benchtop microcentrifuge containing a rotor for 2.0 ml reaction tubes. - Standard swing bucket centrifuge containing a rotor for multiwell plates with suitable adaptors. - foodproof Sample Preparation Kit III (Product No. KIT230174) - Nuclease-free, aerosol-resistant pipette tips - Pipettes - Sterile reaction tubes for preparing PCR mixes and dilutions

-This kit must not be used in diagnostic procedures.
+The kit must not be used in diagnostic procedures.

 The kit described in this Instruction Manual has been developed for real-time PCR instruments with a FAM detection channel.
-The performance of the kit was tested with the following real-time PCR instruments: LightCycler 480 II instrument, LightCycler 2.0 instrument and LightCycler 1.x instrument (Roche Diagnostics).
+The performance of the kit was tested with the following real-time PCR instruments: LightCycler 480 II (Roche Diagnostics) and Mx3000P QPCR System (Stratagene).

-2.1.3 Sample Material
+3.1.3 Sample Material